Dealing with CRA

 Hugh Woolley is an independent tax consultant who has taught income tax for over 30 years for many professional organizations.
 Hugh has written courses for CPA Canada and over 10 papers for the Canadian Tax Foundation and STEP Canada.
 From 1990–1992 he worked at the CRA's Rulings Directorate in Ottawa writing "butterfly" tax rulings.
 Hugh is a past Governor of the Canadian Tax Foundation.

-See how experienced tax professionals handle CRA from the inside out and leave with a framework you can apply in your own practice immediately.
+See how experienced tax professionals interact with CRA from the inside out and leave with a framework you can apply in your own practice immediately.

 DEALING WITH CRA